lico-n/ZygiskFrida/README.md

 - For emulators this will start the gadget in native realm.
 This means that you will be able to hook Java but not native functions.

-- This is not yet tested very well on different devices.\
-  In case this is not working reports with logs `adb logcat -S ZygiskFrida` are welcome.

 ## Credits

 - Inspired by https://github.com/Perfare/Zygisk-Il2CppDumper